ruivieira/dotfiles/README.md

 # dotfiles

 A collection of configuration and setup files I am currently using across several machines.
-This will also install software I frequently use on macOS and Linux.
+This will also install software I frequently use on macOS and Linux (mainly Ubuntu and Fedora).

-## setup
+## Setup

-There are two approaches to install these configurations, with [Ansible](https://www.ansible.com/) or [pyinfra](https://pyinfra.com/).
+There are two approaches to install these configurations, with [xonsh](https://xon.sh/) or [Ansible](https://www.ansible.com/).

 > **⚠️ WARNING ⚠️** running either of these methods locally _will delete_ some of you current configurations, if they exist, (`./config/nvim`, `.bashrc`, `.zshrc`, `.emacs.d/`, _etc._)

-To prepare a macOS machine, make sure you have `brew` and `ansible` installed.
+To prepare a macOS machine, make sure you have either `brew` and `ansible` installed.
 After installing `brew`, you can install `ansible` with:

 ```shell